Cancer: There is a lot of Information to Cover

 Precision medicine starts with a test that examines many of your genes at once, finding the ones that are changed or behaving abnormally.

-For patients, precision medicine could mean less frequent, extra targeted therapies and potential better outcomes.
-As a patient, it is a treatment approach to discuss with your physician.
+For patients, precision medicine could mean less frequent, extra targeted therapies and potentially better outcomes.
+As a patient, it is a treatment approach that you should discuss with your physician.
 Cure Forward does not practice medicine.

 Not all cancer is created equal.
 Cancer is a disease caused by changes called “mutations” inside your cells.
 When DNA, RNA, and proteins develop hundreds, or even thousands, of changes — cancer can result.
 Molecular testing examines and catalogs these changes.
 Read more on the benefits of testing here.